 See Becker for yourself

-To find out if Becker College is right for you, visit both of our campuses.
-Open houses and special events are also available so you can meet many of the College’s students, faculty, staff, and administration.
-For specific dates and times or to schedule a visit:
+To find out if Becker is right for you, visit both of our campuses.
+Open houses and special events are scheduled so you can meet many of the College’s students, faculty, staff, and administration.
+For specific dates and times, or to schedule a visit:

 • Go to becker.edu/admissions/visit-becker/campus-tours.